 In 2015 the club held the first running of Beat the Barge, started early morning club runs and launched the Zero to Hero programme taking a group of non runners on a journey to run the Milton Keynes marathon.

-The club as well as being affiliated with the UK Athletics (UKA), Triathlon England and Association of Running clubs (ARC) is also a registered Run England Group and affiliated with Bucks AA and Sport Milton Keynes
+The club as well as being affiliated with the England Athletics (UKA), Triathlon England and Association of Running clubs (ARC) is also a registered Run England Group, affiliated with South of England Athletics (SEAA) and Bucks AA and Sport Milton Keynes

 The aims and objectives of the club are: